sylvainbx/rust-book-fr/FRENCH/src/ch12-05-working-with-environment-variables.md

 `MINIGREP_INSENSIBLE_CASSE` définie à `1` mais avec la même recherche `to`.

 <!--
-If you're using PowerShell, you will need to set the environment variable and run the program as separate commands:
+If you’re using PowerShell, you will need to set the environment variable and run the program as separate commands:
 -->